Search

 The Australian Disaster Resilience Conference returns in 2023 with the latest ideas and innovations in disaster resilience and risk reduction on 23-24 August in Brisbane.

-The conference will again feature a program with two streams, offering a comprehensive conference experience that delegates can tailor according to their interests.
+The conference features a program with two streams, offering a comprehensive conference experience that delegates can tailor according to their interests.

-This year the Australian Disaster Resilience Conference program will explore what is possible by coming together to reimagine resilience.
+This year the Australian Disaster Resilience Conference program explores what is possible by coming together to reimagine resilience.

 Program by day